The European Axial Age

 To come to an appreciation of our Greek heritage is in some way similar to a fish coming to an appreciation of water.

 Students are often astonished when they read for the first time the literature of classical Athens.
 It seems so much more familiar than, say, Dante’s Inferno, although this was written almost 2000 years later in a language much closer to our own.
 Greek plays were unlike anything the world had seen before.
 They are gory, horrific, passionate and heart breaking, their characters display human nature at its best and at its worst.

-By the beginning of the sixth century BCE, Athens was disrupted by the same social unrest that had affected many of the poleis (city-states).
+By the beginning of the sixth century BCE, Athens was disrupted by the same social unrest that had affected many of the polis (city-states).
 Farmers, many of whom were Hoplite soldiers, banded against the aristocrats and civil war seemed unavoidable.
 Additional tensions were caused by the lack of written laws.
-To the Greeks, justice as part of a cosmic order ruled even the gods, but in fact the aristocrats controlled the laws and could change them at will.
-In 594 BCE they tried to forestall the civil war by electing the poet Solon as Archon, with a mandate to reform the constitution.
+To the Greeks, justice as part of a cosmic order ruled even the gods, but, in fact, the aristocrats controlled the laws and could change them at will.
+In 594 BCE, the aristocrats tried to forestall the civil war by electing the poet Solon as Archon, with a mandate to reform the constitution.

 Solon (638–558 BCE)